anweshamohantyy/power_outages_analysis/README.md

 # Power Outage Analysis

+#### By: Anwesha Mohanty

+### Introduction

-Large-scale power outages can disrupt essential services such as healthcare, transportation, communication networks, and businesses.
-When outages affect large populations, the consequences can extend beyond temporary inconvenience and lead to significant economic and societal impacts.
-Understanding the factors that influence outages is therefore important for improving the reliability and resilience of power infrastructure.
+Power outages can disrupt businesses and critical services such as healthcare, transportation, and communication.
+Since outages in the U.S. can affect large populations, the consequences can go beyond temporary inconvenience and lead to significant economic and societal impacts.
+Therefore, it is important to understand the various factors that affect outages in order to improve the reliability of existing infrastructure that is used to combat outages.

-In this project, I analyze a dataset containing information about **major power outages in the continental United States between 2000 and 2016**.
-The dataset was compiled by researchers at **Purdue University and the University of Illinois** and is publicly available through the study *“Major Power Outage Events in the Continental U.S.”* by **Mukherjee et al. (2018)**.
-It contains over **1,500 outage events** and more than **50 variables** describing characteristics of each outage, including information about outage duration, the number of customers affected, the cause of the outage, and environmental or regional conditions surrounding the event.
+In this project, I analyze a dataset that has information about **major power outages in the United States between January 2000 and July 2016**.
+The dataset was created by researchers at **Purdue University and the University of Illinois** containing **1534 rows**, which each correspond to an outage occurence and more than **50 variables** describing characteristics of each outage, such as outage duration, the cause of the outage, how many people were affected, environmental conditions, and more.
 Each observation represents a single outage event.

-Using this dataset, I investigate whether characteristics of an outage can be used to **predict the duration of the outage**, specifically whether an outage will be **long or short**.
-In addition to prediction, I explore whether outages caused by **natural events such as severe weather tend to last longer than outages caused by infrastructure-related failures**, which may reflect differences in the complexity of recovery efforts.
+ Using this dataset, I analyze the following question: **What characteristics of an outage can be used to predict the duration of the outage?**.
+Specifically, I explore whether outages caused by **natural events such as severe weather tend to last longer than outages caused by infrastructure-related failures**.
+I also investigate if characteristics of an outage can predict whether an outage will be **long or short**.
+Identifying these patterns is vital for improving outage response strategies, minimizing downtime, and strengthening systems against future disruptions.

 #### Relevant Data

-Although the dataset contains many variables, only a subset are relevant for predicting outage duration and exploring patterns in outage causes.

 The primary variable of interest is **`OUTAGE.DURATION`**, which measures the total duration of the outage in minutes.
 For the prediction task, I convert this variable into a binary outcome indicating whether an outage is **long** or **short**.

-Several variables are used as predictors in the baseline model:
+The following variables may also be of interest in my analysis:

-- **`CAUSE.CATEGORY`** – identifies the reported cause of the outage (such as severe weather, equipment failure, or other causes).
+- **`CAUSE.CATEGORY`** – the reported cause of the outage (i.e. severe weather, equipment failure, etc).
 This variable is particularly relevant when comparing outages caused by natural events versus infrastructure-related failures.
-- **`MONTH`** – indicates when the outage occurred and may capture seasonal patterns, such as increased outages during extreme weather months.
+- **`MONTH`** – month in which the outage occured; may capture seasonal patterns, such as increased outages during extreme weather months.
-- **`YEAR`** – provides temporal context and may reflect long-term trends in outage frequency or grid reliability.
-- **`OUTAGE_START_DATE`** -
+- **`OUTAGE_START_DATE`** - the day the outage started.
-- **`OUTAGE_START_TIME`** -
+- **`OUTAGE_START_TIME`** - the time at which the outage started.
-- **`OUTAGE_RESTORATION_DATE`** -
+- **`OUTAGE_RESTORATION_DATE`** - the day the power was restored.

-In addition to these predictors, several other variables provide useful context about outage severity and may be explored during the analysis:
+- **`OUTAGE_RESTORATION_TIME`** - the time the power was restored.
-- **`CLIMATE.CATEGORY`** – categorizes the type of climate conditions associated with the outage event.
+- **`CLIMATE.CATEGORY`** – the type of climate conditions associated with the outage event.
-- **`CLIMATE.REGION`** – identifies the broader climate region in which the outage occurred.
+- **`CLIMATE.REGION`** – the broader climate region in which the outage occurred.
 - **`CUSTOMERS.AFFECTED`** – the number of customers impacted by the outage.
 - **`DEMAND.LOSS.MW`** – the estimated loss of electricity demand during the outage in megawatts.
 - **`U.S._STATE`** – the state in which the outage occurred.

-Together, these variables provide information about the **cause, timing, scale, and environmental context of outage events**, which may help explain differences in outage duration and improve the ability to predict whether an outage will be long or short.
+Collectively, these variables provide information about the context of outage events, which can potentially explain differences in outage duration.